Bipolar disorderManic depression

-- Patients with an established diagnosis of diabetes who begin atypical antipsychotic treatment should be regularly monitored for worsening of blood sugar control.
+- People with an established diagnosis of diabetes who begin atypical antipsychotic treatment should be regularly monitored for worsening of blood sugar control.

-- Patients with risk factors for diabetes (obesity, family history of diabetes) should undergo fasting blood sugar testing at the beginning of atypical antipsychotic treatment and periodically during treatment.
+- People with risk factors for diabetes (obesity, family history of diabetes) should undergo fasting blood sugar testing at the beginning of atypical antipsychotic treatment and periodically during treatment.

-- All patients treated with atypical antipsychotics should be monitored for high blood sugar (hyperglycemia) symptoms.
+- All people treated with atypical antipsychotics should be monitored for high blood sugar (hyperglycemia) symptoms.

-- Patients who develop hyperglycemia symptoms should undergo fasting blood sugar testing.
+- People who develop hyperglycemia symptoms should undergo fasting blood sugar testing.

-Specific antidepressants may be beneficial in certain circumstances, especially when prescribed in combination with a mood stabilizer medication.
-However, any patient on antidepressants who develops symptoms of hypomania should stop taking these drugs (under the care of a doctor), since hypomania is often a sign of impending mania.
+Specific antidepressants may be beneficial in certain circumstances, such as when prescribed in combination with a mood stabilizer medication.
+However, any person on antidepressants who develops symptoms of hypomania should stop taking these drugs (under the care of a doctor), since hypomania is often a sign of impending mania.

 Selective Serotonin Reuptake Inhibitors

-Serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac, generic), citalopram (Celexa, generic), sertraline (Zoloft, generic), and paroxetine (Paxil, generic), are sometimes used to treat bipolar depression, but their benefits have not yet been fully established.
-They may be useful in patients whose depression does not respond to lithium alone.
+SSRIs, such as fluoxetine (Prozac, generic), citalopram (Celexa, generic), sertraline (Zoloft, generic), and paroxetine (Paxil, generic), are sometimes used to treat bipolar depression, but their benefits have not yet been fully established.
+They may be useful in people whose depression does not respond to lithium alone.

 Side effects of SSRIs may include: